instancio/instancio/website/docs/user-guide.md

 - a `null` value will be generated where the abstract type is a field
 - an empty collection will be generated where the abstract type is collection element
+- an exception will be thrown if root type is abstract and no subtype is specified

 ### Specifying Subtypes